imrefazekas/harcon/README.md

 __Division__: divisions is a diffferent angle of orchestrating entities.
 A division is a closed "box" of entities, meaning that an entity can operate only within the division it is member of.
 Every entity belongs to a division.
 Divisions can be encapsulated, so a complete division-tree can be built-up in a harcon application.
 The reason why divisions are important, because it represents a responsibility unit.
 Entities within it (in normal cases) cannot see outside and an entity published to a container division can answer to messages initiated by an entity somewhere lower in the tree.
 This gives you a control to define surveillance-like or control-like features and much higher complexity of communication-management.

-These features are not mandatory to be used.
+_Note_: these features are not mandatory to be used.
 The complexity will tell you how to orchestrate.
 If you only need function-based simple entities, feel free to go along with them.
 If you need to implement a highly structured money transaction management system in a financial environment, those features above will be urged to be defined.

 #### Chain messages